 Epilepsy has been a lifetime struggle for me: dealing with the constant fear of having a seizure, the horrible auras that come and go quickly (which are just as bad as having a seizure), the drug trials, the side effects from the medicines used, and the added stress of what others will think of me when they find out I have epilepsy.

-Twenty years ago, I had a partial lobectomy located on my “creative side” and was told I may never draw again.
-Instead, I am a better artist; I am much more creative, and I discovered just about anything can be turned into art.
-I’m very thankful my talent has remained intact, and it is my daily escape.
+Twenty years ago, I had a partial lobectomy on my “creative side” and was told I may never draw again.
+Instead, I am a better artist; I am much more creative and discovered that just about anything can be turned into art.
+I’m very thankful my talent has remained intact; it is my daily escape.

 ‘Stop Clowning Around’ is very personal.
 Most people are not aware I have epilepsy.
-The clown costume allows me to hide behind the most awful, unfair disease that has been associated with stigma and shame.
-I want to take my make-up off and show the world who I really am and what I have to offer.
+The clown costume allows me to hide behind the most awful, unfair disease associated with stigma and shame.
+I want to take my makeup off and show the world who I really am and what I have to offer.